The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms: Introduction

-The morphology and intrinsic shape distribution is one key property that may be explored for LSBGs, even when individual distances are not known.
+\rrr{The intrinsic, three-dimensional shapes of galaxies provide key insights into the formation and evolution of galaxy structure \citep[see, e.g.][]{padilla2008, sanchezjanssen2010, constantin2018, mendezabreu2018, kadofong2020, carlsten2021}}. \rrr{Indeed, t}he morphology and intrinsic shape distribution \rrr{of LSBGs} are key properties that may be explored, even when individual distances are not known.
 For ``normal'' high surface brightness galaxies, the three-dimensional shape of a galaxy population changes starkly as a function of both mass and color, producing the familiar color-morphology bimodality \citep[see, e.g.][]{padilla2008}.
 In the dwarf mass regime, there is evidence for a transition in stellar intrinsic shape from thick disk to oblate spheroid as a function of stellar mass \citep{sanchezjanssen2010, kadofong2020}.
-Studies in nearby groups and clusters suggest that UDGs in high density environments are largely oblate spheroids, though the impact of the environment itself is difficult to ascertain without an analogous sample in less crowded environments.
+Studies in nearby groups and clusters suggest that UDGs in high density environments are generally oblate spheroids, though the impact of the environment itself is difficult to ascertain without an analogous sample in less crowded environments.
 How the structure of the general LSBG population relates to that of high surface brightness galaxies remains largely unexplored.

 In this work we combine three LSBG samples to infer the distribution of three-dimensional shapes of the wide-field selected LSBG population: the sample of \cite{tanoglidis2020} detected from the Dark Energy Survey (DES), the sample of \cite{greco2018} detected from the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP), and the \hi{}-selected sample of \cite{janowiecki2019} selected from the Arecibo Legacy Fast ALFA (ALFALFA) survey and reprocessed using Legacy Survey imaging.
 These three samples provide complementary views of the LSBG population.
 The DES and HSC-SSP samples are constructed using very similar methods, and while the DES sample includes a larger number of galaxies, the HSC-SSP sample is drawn from deeper imaging data.
 The \hi{}-selected sample, meanwhile, is selected using a markedly different approach and has associated distances to each object.
 In \autoref{s:sample} we detail the samples, as well as the collation and homogenization of the DES and HSC-SSP samples, In \autoref{s:shapeinference}, we extend the methodology of \cite{kadofong2020} to include the effect of intrinsic shape on both ellipticity and surface brightness and provide an overview of the inference machinery used to determine the three-dimensional shape distribution.
 We present our main findings for the samples and for color subsets of the DES sample in \autoref{s:results}, and contextualize our findings with previous observational and theoretical work in \autoref{s:discussion}.
 Throughout this paper we adopt a standard flat $\Lambda$CDM model in which H$_0=70$ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_m=0.3$.